Accentype-Foundry/GlyphsScripts/README.md

     *(e.g., Agrave Aacute Acircumflex Atilde Adieresis Aring AE Ccedilla Egrave Eacute Ecircumflex Edieresis ...)*
   * Click the play button ▶️.
 The script will display the total number of glyphs, which ones are missing, and which ones you already have.

+### 4. Alternate Glyphs Creator
+Create or rename multiple alternate glyphs at once.

+* **Best for:** Designers who work with a large number of alternate glyphs and need to rename them quickly and reliably.
+It’s also ideal if you want to generate multiple alternates for each glyph while keeping naming consistent.

 ## Installation